 Theatre for Youth is a continuing area of interest for Nisha.
 Apart from writing and directing plays for them, she also conducts workshop programmes in storytelling, writing and theatre as well as develops pedagogical interventions that use stories and theatre in education.

-At Schauburg Theatre, she will be exploring the formative role that myths play in culture and identity building through the medium of plays, both classic and contemporary, across languages and culture.
+At Schauburg Theatre in Munich, she will be exploring the formative role that myths play in culture and identity building through the medium of plays, both classic and contemporary, across languages and culture.